 Chapter 3: Training and Coaches

 Street games develop children's potential in a freer, more enthusiastic and independent way.
 When I was a child, I spent a lot of free time with my peers just playing football on the street.
 I have already mentioned South America (Brazil, Argentina), where adolescents are passionate about playing in the street from dawn to dusk.
 To a large extent, this has a positive impact on the development of potential and the fact that Brazil is the source of the largest number of professional footballers in the world.
 Of course, times have changed.
 Computers, smartphones and digital technology in general have meant that far fewer youngsters are involved in any physical activity, not to mention practicing it on the street or in the park.
 Street games have been replaced by computer games.

-According to a UK government study (2021-MVPA vs FMS Study 2018) children should receive a minimum of 60 minutes of physical activity a day.
+According to a UK Government study (2021-MVPA vs FMS Study 2018) children should receive a minimum of sixty minutes of physical activity a day.
 Unfortunately, according to this same research, only 48.6% of children meet these criteria!
 And the same study found that during ordinary playtime at school and during team games, children receive more MVPA (moderate to vigorous physical activities) than during physical education classes or games played individually.
-Another interesting fact revealed by the study is that the difference in fundamental motor skills (FMS) between children from the UK and China is: 35-38% for the UK and 83-87% for China (in 10-year-olds).
+Another interesting fact revealed by the study is that the difference in fundamental motor skills (FMS) between children from the UK and China is: 35-38% for the UK and 83-87% for China (in ten-year-olds).

 From this research we can conclude that children in Wales and England (where the study was conducted) play sports only during organized and highly structured sports training in clubs established for this purpose.
 Another conclusion is that team games and ordinary play during breaks between lessons at school provide youngsters more fun and perhaps that's why their physical activity increases.
 During this time, children have more freedom, they make their own decisions, set their own rules, learn to adapt themselves, and develop the soft as well as hard skills that were mentioned in the previous chapter.

 Since it cannot be denied that street games have practically ceased to exist, professional academies find they have to recruit a whole army of coaches qualified in motor methodology, basic motor skills and sports science.
 They do so in order to minimize the effects of declining motor activity in children and adolescents and eliminate bad motor habits.
 However, this doesn’t necessarily have a positive impact on developing the potential of talented young players.
 The effect of such highly professionalized training and structure is children losing valuable time that could be better spent playing football and thus not only increasing their physical activity, but also improving their skills.

-It would seem that the academies are to some extent trying to recreate street games, where the youngest children will be able to develop their mental and emotional potential.
+It would seem that the academies are, to some extent, trying to recreate street games, where the youngest children will be able to develop their mental and emotional potential.
 Training will therefore appropriately stimulate both cerebral hemispheres, the (thinking) one that’s responsible for our basic needs and decisions and the other (emotional) one related to feelings and memory.
 This chapter will be about training, its various types and whether it actually develops learning potential to the extent it should.
 It will also be about ourselves, i.e. coaches.
 The issue here is whether the academy system allows coaches to properly develop the skills of children and adolescents to such an extent that they can fully realize their extraordinary potential to play football.

 3.1 Is training really a reflection of how young players and their brains learn?